GenericMappingTools/gmt/doc/rst/source/supplements/potential/grdflexure.rst

     \gamma = \sqrt{\frac{\rho_m - \rho_i}{\rho_m - \rho_l}}.

-The approximation is good except for very large loads on thin plates (Wessel, 2001).
+The approximation is good except for very large loads on thin plates (*Wessel*, 2001).
 The *firmoviscous response function* :math:`\Phi(\mathbf{k},t)` scales the magnitude of the deformation at a given wavenumber and time and depends on rheological parameters and in-plane stresses: